Promoting and Maintaining a Secure Environment

 Each resident, on or before checking into his/her assigned room has the option of identifying the name and contact number of the individual(s) who are a primary contact to be notified in case of an emergency or in the event that the resident is reported missing.
 In the event the resident is under the age of 18 and is not emancipated, the College is required to have the primary emergency contact be a custodial parent or guardian.
 The College will initiate the emergency contact provisions in accordance with each resident’s designation no later than 24 hours after the student has been determined to be missing.

 PROGRAMS DESIGNATED TO PREVENT CRIMES AND EDUCATE

-The Division of Student Affairs and Residence Life Staff sponsor educational and preventive programs to promote safety and the role of personal responsibility in crime prevention.
+The Division of Student Affairs, Public Safety, and Residence Life Staff sponsor educational and preventive programs to promote safety and the role of personal responsibility in crime prevention.
 Programs and safety features include:

 - personal safety and reducing the risk of becoming a victim